 Unlike fish balls that are common to many parts of Asia, Egg waffles (or "gai daan jai" in Cantonese) are something that you will only find in Hong Kong or Macau.
 Similar to the western-style variation, egg waffles are cooked between two hot plates.
 The difference between the two comes from the fact that egg waffles use an eggy leavened batter, and the two plates have semi-spherical cells instead of rectangular cells.
 The result?
 A slightly sweet snack that is perfect for any occasion.

-A popular street food for everyone in Hong Kong, egg waffles can be easily found at any street food vendor.
+As a popular Hong Kong street food, egg waffles can be easily found at many street food vendors.
 Similar to the fish balls, most of these vendors are concentrated in the neighborhood of Mong Kok in Kowloon.
-Though you don't necessarily have to venture out there for egg waffles (because they are everywhere), Mong Kok has a great selection of them.
+Though you don't necessarily have to venture out there for egg waffles (because they are everywhere), Mong Kok has a the best selection.

 If you find you have over-indulged, you can always take a hike at Tai Chui Hang Waterfall, one of Hong Kong’s hidden gems.